 c.
 In the Host field, enter the FQDN or IP address of your cluster’s coordinator (or its load balancer or proxy).
 Do not include the protocol at the start of the string or a database name on the end.

 d.
 In the Port field, enter the port on which your cluster is listening for connections.
-You must fill in a port number, which your network administrator can provide.
-The following table shows the standard default ports.
+You must fill in a port number, which your network administrator can provide, or enter one of the default ports for SEP clusters.

 e.
 For your initial connection test, do not use the Database/Schema field.
 You can come back later to narrow this connection entry to open a particular database among those managed by your cluster.

 f.
 In the Username field, for a cluster without security, enter any name.
 For a TLS-enabled cluster, enter a valid username for the authentication type in use on your cluster, such as LDAP.